 Don’t take this as a serious consideration and spend few sleepless nights deciding whether you need a keyboard that is genre specific.
 Yes, there are keyboards that do well over a large section of game titles because they are built for hardcore gaming.
 However, there are still some keyboards that are specifically designed for a particular genre.

-First you have the all-purpose keyboards, which is where 90% of all gaming keyboards make their stand.
-Mechanical models, backlighting and the other features all make an appearance in these keyboards.
+First, you have the all-purpose keyboards, which is where 90% of all gaming keyboards make their stand.
+Mechanical models, backlighting, and the other features all make an appearance in these keyboards.
 Some look gorgeous, others hideous but all are designed for the average gamer and professional gamer alike.
-They may or may not pack in additional set of macro buttons or extra rows of keys however these keyboards are just as good for MOBA, RTS, FPS and any sort of adventure action game.
+They may or may not pack in an additional set of macro buttons or extra rows of keys however these keyboards are just as good for MOBA, RTS, FPS and any sort of adventure action game.
 If you do not prefer playing with a controller, then these keyboards are a godsend.

-For those who rely mostly on online cooperative games you may want to consider exclusive MMO keyboards.
+For those who rely mostly on online cooperative games, you may want to consider exclusive MMO keyboards.
 Such keyboards pack in a lot more macro keys, many more profiles and separate rows for these keys.
 The most conservative of MMO keyboards can have just six additional keys but the most flamboyant keyboard can end up packing 18 such extra keys.
 The more keys, the more expensive your MMO keyboard.
-In our experience ten or less is usually sufficient for even the most hardcore of gamers.
+In our experience, ten or less is usually sufficient for even the most hardcore of gamers.